berkecore/berkecore/README.md

 ## I'm a Jr. Backend Developer!!

-- 🌱 I’m currently learning backend things 💀
+- 🌱 I’m currently pushing my degree at computer engineering 💀
-- 🥅 2024 Goals: Learn more about backend 😶‍🌫️
+- 🥅 2025 Goals: Starting at a part-time job 😶‍🌫️
 - ⚡ Fun fact: I love to play basketball and read manga 🤐

 ### Languages and Tools: